Ray Of Hope Church Of Our Lord Jesus Christ, Inc. The only name associated with this ministry is the "Name above all names." (see Philippians 2:9-11)

 destiny on these statements.

-I believe Jesus is Lord and is truly
+I experience Jesus as Lord and Saviour

-in the hearts of believers today
+in the hearts of believers today through

 His Real Presence equally known and manifest